sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 ## Utilize Kotlin Properties

-If several instructions appear in the code more than once, they should be extracted into a separate method, or in this case, two methods—`getUsername` and `setUsername`.
+If the same statements occur in code more than once, they should be extracted into a separate method, or in this case, two methods—`getUsername` and `setUsername`.

-But this is Kotlin, right?
-Why not declare a property with defined custom [getter and setter](https://kotlinlang.org/docs/reference/properties.html#getters-and-setters)?
+But since we are using Kotlin, why not declare a property with defined custom [getter and setter](https://kotlinlang.org/docs/reference/properties.html#getters-and-setters)?
-It can also be made an extension property that might be referenced from any `Activity` in our app:
+We can also make it an extension property, so it might be referred from any `Activity` in our app:

 ```kotlin
 var Context.username: String